Uvacoder/uva-snippets-collection/Javascript/Loops.md

 The `forEach` we have a function and inside it we call an argument that we can call anything.
 That argument is what going to help loop over each element in an array.

 <h2>While Loop</h2>
-A `while loop` is similar to a `if`statement, except it repeats a given code block instead of just running it once.
+A `while loop` is similar to a `if` statement, except it repeats a given code block instead of just running it once.
+Repeats the code <strong>WHILE</strong> a condition is true.
 <h4>Syntax</h4>

 ```javascript